Alaska Funders

 Alaska Opioid Settlement Funds

-Total Settlement Funds in Idaho
+Total Settlement Funds in Alaska

 Fund Distribution

-- 15% going to nine subdivisions of the state
+- 15% going to nine sub-divisions of the state

 - 85% will be directed to the state